jduquennoy/Log4swift/README.md

 * straitforward to use for simple cases : default configuration should just work
 * powerful for more complexe cases, with multi-destination logging for exemple
+* capable to log locally or over the network
 * dynamically configurable by code

 ### Not yet achieved goals
 * configurable by file
 * synchronous by default, but with the ability to request asynchronous behavior
 * should be useable on linux once Apple releases Swift for that OS

+Another goal, that I think we all share, is to have readable and tested code.
+Feel free to send feedbacks if you have ideas to highen the quality of that code !

 ## Concepts
 The three main concepts of this library are borrowed from log4j :